Legal Definition Under Georgia State Law

 For example, many policies have a required waiting period before you can get access to benefits.
 That waiting period will generally be less than 14 days, and some policies have no waiting period at all.
 In addition, processing benefits is often slower if you have an illness instead of an injury because injuries are generally easier to prove.

 Usually, you must be completely unable to work for a period of time to qualify for benefits.
 This determination is usually made by a medical doctor, and you must provide those medical records to your insurance company.
+If your insurance company is trying to reduce your short-term disability benefits, an attorney in Georgia can help you get the compensation you need.

 Short-Term Disability and Workers’ Compensation